Taitung County: Air

-Taitung County houses the international Taitung Airport in the mainland Taitung County of Taitung City and another two airports at the outlying islands, which are Lüdao Airport in Green Island and Lanyu Airport in Orchid Island.
+Taitung County houses the international Taitung Airport in the mainland Taitung County of Taitung City and another two airports at the outlying islands, which are Green Island Airport in Green Island and Lanyu Airport in Orchid Island.

 Rail

 Taitung County is crossed by two Taiwan Railways Administration lines of South-Link Line and Hualien–Taitung Line.
 The stations consist of Chishang, Dawu, Guanshan, Guzhuang, Haiduan, Jinlun, Kangle, Longxi, Luye, Ruihe, Ruiyuan, Shanli, Taimali, Taitung and Zhiben Station.

 Water

 Chenggong Fish Harbor, Fugang Fishery Harbor and Green Island Nanliao Harbor.